DaniG2k/candlestick-chart-problem-DaniG2k/README.md

 ## Submission instructions

-1. Clone this repository on your local computer using `git clone` command in the terminal
+1. Clone this repository on your local computer using the `git clone` command in the terminal.
+Enter your GitHub username and password when prompted.
 ```
-$ git clone [repository]
+$ git clone https://github.com/korbitdev/candlestick-chart-problem-[your GitHub username].git
 ```

 2. Commit and push your code